-You may need to get a referral from your PCP to a network specialist or other provider.
-Your PCP will also help make sure all your care is coordinated.
+Your PCP can help make sure all your care is coordinated.
 Your PCP can check or consult with other network providers about your care and how it's going.

-The only exceptions are the few covered services you can get from an in-network provider without a referral from your PCP.
-These are listed in Chapter 3, Section 2.2 below.
+Your plan requires you to have a PCP, but you don't need a referral from your PCP to see other network doctors or get the covered services listed in Chapter 3, Section 2.2 below.
 In some cases, your PCP will need to get prior authorization (prior approval).
 Chapter 4 has more information on which services require prior authorization.